wwmm/easyeffects/README.md

 ## Donate

-You can help me to develop PulseEffects through donations.
+You can help me to keep developing PulseEffects through donations.
 Any amount will be greatly appreciated :-)

 <table>
   <tr>